vi/websocat/doc.md

       --exec-dup2-keep-nonblocking
           When using --exec-dup2, do not set inherited file descriptors to blocking mode

+      --exec-dup2-execve
+          on Unix, When using `--exec-dup2`, do not return to Websocat, instead substitude Websocat process with the given command

       --dummy-hangup
           Make dummy nodes also immediately signal hangup